- Pets and Animals

-- Wolves, cougars and golden eagles prey on marmots.
+- Wolves, cougars, and golden eagles prey on marmots.
 If these predators can't find enough of their other prey, they may increase their predation on the marmots.

 - The Vancouver Island marmot has a low reproductive rate.
 As is the case for the other two marmots, a female is capable of producing pups at two years of age.
-However, the female Vancouver Island marmot generally doesn't have her first litter until she is three, four or even five years old.
+However, the female Vancouver Island marmot generally doesn't have her first litter until she is three, four, or even five years old.
 After this, she normally reproduces only every other year.

-Current Status of the Vancouver Island Marmot
+Current Population Status of the Animal

 According to the Marmot Recovery Foundation, in 2003 fewer than thirty wild Vancouver Island marmots existed, and they lived on only a "handful" of mountains.
 Several captive breeding and release programs were started soon after this discovery.

 In 2017, the IUCN (International Union for Conservation of Nature) estimated that around 90 to 130 wild animals existed.
 Though this number is higher than the 2003 one, it's lower than than the previous estimate in 2011.
 On April 9th, 2018, the Marmot Recovery Foundation said on their Twitter account that they were waiting for approximately 150 to 200 Vancouver Island marmots to wake up.
 The IUCN classifies the animal as critically endangered.

 Some researchers say that about 700 Vancouver Island marmots will need to exist in the wild before we can be reasonably certain that the species will survive.
 The current signs of recovery are encouraging.
 The animal is still in trouble, however.
 It would be a great shame if this marmot disappeared from the Earth.

 Information about the hoary marmot in BC from the University of British Columbia

 How to spot the marvelous marmot in British Columbia from the Science World centre in Vancouver